BekajMelos/oms-sensemaking/docs/dev-guide/integration.md

         * `OMSB_VERSION=<OMSB_VERSION>`
         * `OMSB_URL="https://<your_ip_address>:8443/graphql"`
         * `AAC_URL="http://<your_ip_address>:5022"`
-    3. Set the sensemaker sqs queue url. `oms-bridge` does not support all of our SQS Queues, so only one sensemaker can be used at a time at the moment.
+    3. Set the sensemaker RMQ queue name. `oms-bridge` does not support all of our RMQ Queues, so only one sensemaker can be used at a time at the moment.
-        1. Update the `.env` to set the SQS queue to the wfsTrigger (we're temporarily using that queue)
+        1. Update the `.env` to set the RMQ queue to the `oms-wfs-trigger` (we're temporarily using that queue)
             * Set the appropriate RMQ_<sensemaker>_QUEUE_NAME to the `oms-wfs-trigger`
             * QUEUE Settings are `RMQ_GEO_QUEUE_NAME`, `RMQ_INFERENCE_QUEUE_NAME`, `RMQ_RES_QUEUE_NAME`, `RMQ_MIL_SYMBOL_QUEUE_NAME`
             * Example for the Geo sensemakers: `RMQ_GEO_QUEUE_NAME=oms-wfs-trigger`